Get

 Eating

 If you adjust your dog’s eating schedule to your personal eating schedule, your dog will likely start to get hungry at the same time you do.
-Because of this, it’s important to make a routine and feed your canine friend at the same time every day to avoid unwanted behaviors.
+Due to this, it’s important to make a routine and feed your canine friend at the same time every day to avoid unwanted behaviors.

-Dogs need daily walks and exercise to blow off some steam and remain healthy.
-If you have a particular exercise routine you practice with your dog; your dog will get used to it and probably expect it every time.
-It’s not uncommon for dogs to get sad or aggravated if they’re used to exercising every day, but you don’t have the time to take them exercising.
+Dogs need daily walks and exercise to blow off steam and remain healthy.
+If you have a particular exercise routine you practice with your dog, they will get used to it and probably expect it every time.
+It’s not uncommon for dogs to get sad or aggravated if they’re used to exercising every day, but one day, you don’t have the time to take them exercising.

 owner teaching dog a high five